helios-network/helios-core/helios-chain/modules/peggy/spec/README.md

     - **Valset Relayer** (Submits Validator set updates to the Peggy contract)
     - **Batch Relayer** (Submits batches of token withdrawals to the Peggy contract)

-In addition to running an `injectived` node to sign blocks, Injective Chain validators must also run the `peggo` orchestrator to relay data from the Peggy smart contract on Ethereum and the Peggy module on the Injective Chain.
+In addition to running an `heliades` node to sign blocks, Injective Chain validators must also run the `peggo` orchestrator to relay data from the Peggy smart contract on Ethereum and the Peggy module on the Injective Chain.

 ### Peggo Functionalities